 Breast Cancer Risk Factor

-Anything that REDUCES your risk of developing breast cancer is called a protective factor.
-Although you can control many risk factors, remember that doing so does not guarantee zero risk.
-It is also important to keep in mind that many women who have a particular risk factor for breast cancer never develop it.
+A protective factor is anything that REDUCES your risk of developing breast cancer.
+Although you can control many risk factors, doing so does not guarantee zero risk.
+You should also know that many women who have a particular risk factor for breast cancer never develop it.

-The first risk factor is hormonal and is due to an increased exposure to the hormone estrogen.
-This excessive exposure may be because of menarche (menses younger than 12 years old), nulliparity (lack of pregnancy), late menopause (menses stops after age 50), age of first born after the age of 30, five years of combined estrogen/progesterone hormone replacement therapy and lastly obesity.
+The first risk factor is hormonal due to increased exposure to the hormone estrogen.
+This excessive exposure may be because of menarche (menses younger than 12 years old), nulliparity (lack of pregnancy), late menopause (menses stops after age 50), age of first born after the age of 30, five years of combined estrogen/progesterone hormone replacement therapy, and lastly obesity.

-There are also nonhormonal factors, which may increase the risk of developing breast cancer.
-It is well documented that increased age causes a higher risk of breast cancer, as well as a positive family history of breast cancer.
-If the mother or daughter of the patient develops breast cancer, then that individual is probably at a 2-3 times greater risk of developing a breast cancer at a later date.
+Non-hormonal factors may also increase the risk of breast cancer.
+It is well-documented that increased age causes a higher risk of breast cancer, as well as a positive family history of breast cancer.
+If the mother or daughter of the patient develops breast cancer, then that individual is probably at a 2-3 times greater risk of developing breast cancer at a later date.
 The risk factor, however, decreases in a woman with distant relatives who have breast cancer (cousins, aunts, grandmother).
-Other nonhormonal risk factors are a breast biopsy, which reveals the presence of abnormal cells, or cancer cells found in a previous biopsy.
-Radiation exposure and excessive alcohol usage are also nonhormonal risk factors for breast carcinoma.
+Another non-hormonal risk factor is a breast biopsy, which reveals the presence of abnormal cells, or cancer cells found in a previous biopsy.
+Radiation exposure and excessive alcohol usage are also non-hormonal risk factors for breast carcinoma.

 Ways to Reduce the Risk of Breast Cancer

-There are many ways of diagnosing breast cancer, the most common being self-examination.
-A second option would be to have a yearly exam by a health professional; these exams occurring every 3 years between the ages of 20-40 and every year after the age of 40.
-Mammograms, or radiologic evaluation of the breast, are the best available technique for detecting breast carcinoma; however, this technique can miss the presence of a tumor 10% of the time.
+There are many ways of diagnosing breast cancer, the most common being breast self-exam.
+A second option is to have a yearly exam by a health professional.
+These exams should occur every 3 years between the ages of 20-40 and every year after the age of 40.
+Mammograms, or radiologic evaluations of the breast, are the best available technique for detecting breast carcinoma.
+However, this technique can miss the presence of a tumor 10% of the time.
 Currently, most centers recommend yearly mammograms after the age of 40.
-We recommend genetic testing in coordination with genetic counselors because of the fact that 80% of inherited breast cancers have BRCA-1 or BRCA-2 gene mutation seen in the DNA.
-Other useful imaging techniques is ultrasound, which is extremely helpful in differentiating solid from fluid lesions, and MRI, which we use as an additional screening method in high-risk patients.
+We recommend genetic testing in coordination with genetic counselors because 80% of inherited breast cancers have BRCA-1 or BRCA-2 gene mutation seen in the DNA.
+Other useful imaging techniques include ultrasound, which is extremely helpful in differentiating solid from fluid lesions, and MRI, which we use as an additional screening method in high-risk patients.

 Following the finding of a breast mass on examination or during a mammogram, we usually recommend a biopsy.
 The goal of the biopsy is to obtain breast tissue that we may examine for malignant features.
-The various biopsy techniques depend on whether the breast mass can be felt (palpable) or not felt (nonpalpable) on physical examination.
+The provider will choose from the various biopsy techniques depending on whether the breast mass can be felt (palpable) or not felt (nonpalpable) upon physical examination.
 For the nonpalpable lesion, the technique involves a stereotactic core biopsy, which uses either a computer or mammogram machine to guide a needle to the biopsy site for examination.

-The second way to detect or biopsy a nonpalpable lesion is using a wire localized excisional biopsy where a radiologist uses a computer, mammogram, or ultrasound device to place a guidewire by the abnormal area.
-The surgeon then follows this to the point of the abnormal tissue and then surgically removes the abnormal breast tissue.
+The second way to detect or biopsy a nonpalpable lesion is using a wire-localized excisional biopsy, in which a radiologist uses a computer, mammogram, or ultrasound device to place a guidewire by the abnormal area.
+The surgeon follows this to the point of the abnormal tissue and then surgically removes the abnormal breast tissue.
 Both procedures are usually outpatient and under a local anesthetic.
-If the lesion is palpable, or can be felt, a fine needle aspiration can be performed, or a core biopsy or direct excision of the mass can be done, usually under a local anesthetic on an outpatient basis.
+If the lesion is palpable or can be felt, your provider can perform fine needle aspiration or conduct a core biopsy or direct excision of the mass, usually under a local anesthetic on an outpatient basis.

 Breast Anatomy